Skip to main content

 5.2 Non stock requisitioning or ordering and receipting

-In order to procure goods or services which are non-stock you will have to utilise the web–based, Integra E-Series system.
-This is done by raising a requisition for your requirements which must include the supplier (if known), the category code, the quantity and the cost of the item (if known), once completed this will automatically go for authorisation to the delegated authorised signatory or the budget holder who is set up to authorise this value of expenditure.
+To procure goods or services which are not available via NHS Supply Chain you will have to utilise the web–based Centros system.
+This is done by raising a web-requisition for your requirements which must include the supplier (if known), the category code, the correct cost code the quantity and the cost of the item (if known), once completed this will automatically go for authorisation to the delegated authorised signatory or the budget holder who is set up to authorise this value of expenditure.

-When ordering IT equipment, the e-requisition will automatically go to the IT department for approval before it is forwarded to purchasing, IT equipment includes, PCs, laptops, and digital transcription machines, check with purchasing if you are unsure.
+When ordering information technology (IT) equipment, the e-requisition will automatically go to the IT department for approval before it is forwarded to purchasing, IT equipment includes, personal computers (PCs), laptops, and digital transcription machines, check with purchasing if you are unsure.
 It is essential when ordering this type of equipment that the correct category code is used as it determines the path it takes through the system and will cause delays due to the goods not being technically appraised appropriately.

 When ordering medical equipment there is a standardised list of medical equipment which has been approved for purchase by the trusts medical devices advisory group.
 The best buy list is available via the intranet; anything not on the list must go through the group.

-When the e-requisition is received within the purchasing department, it is allocated to the relevant buyer according to which commodity group it belongs to, for example, medical equipment goes to the medical buyer.
-The order is then processed by the buyer, who will ensure best value and quality is obtained, this is done by the use of national, regional or locally sourced suppliers, mainly on pre-negotiated contracts.
+When the web-requisition is received within the purchasing department, it is allocated to the relevant buyer according to which care group or directorate it belongs to.
+The order is then processed by the buyer, who will ensure best value and quality is obtained, this is done using national, regional or locally sourced suppliers, mainly on pre-negotiated contracts or framework agreements.

-This is then generated into a purchase order, which is e-mailed via the Integra e-series system to the supplier.
-You can also view the progress of your e-requisition or order via your e-series enquiry system.
-Information is also made available to the storekeeper or GRN clerk so they can check that the goods or services are correct and accurate before they are receipted.
+This is then generated into a purchase order, which is e-mailed via the Centros system to the supplier.
+You can also view the progress of your web-requisition or order via your Centros enquiry system.
+Information is also made available to the storekeeper or goods received note (GRN) clerk so they can check that the goods or services are correct and accurate before they are receipted.

-Please note if you have a requirement and are unsure of where to source it from or need advice before completing an e-requisition please contact the purchasing department, who will provide help and advice where required.
-User set up, training and passwords for the e-series system can also be obtained via the purchasing department.
+Please note if you have a requirement and are unsure of where to source it from or need advice before completing a web-requisition please contact the purchasing department, who will provide help and advice where required.
+User set up, training and passwords for the Centros system can also be obtained via the purchasing department.

-5.4.1 Goods delivered into the stores, Woodfield Park
+5.3.1 Goods delivered into the stores: Woodfield Park

-Goods which are delivered into stores from the supplier are booked-in, and identified by the goods received clerks, given a bar code to ensure an audit trail and distributed by the logistics department to the point of use.
+Goods which are delivered into stores from the supplier are booked-in, and identified by the storekeeper, given a bar code to ensure an audit trail and distributed by the logistics department to the point of use.
 A signature is required by the driver to confirm a parcel or roll cage has been left and securely receipted.
-The invoice will then be registered and paid by the purchase ledger department as the goods have already been booked in.
+The invoice should then be registered and paid by the purchase ledger department as the goods have already been booked in.

-As it is difficult to ascertain if a service is received or not, we have to book them in from the Invoice issued by the supplier, as the full details of the service conducted and any additional charges are detailed.
-Therefore under these circumstances we wait for the supplier to send their invoice, this is then registered or scanned and sent to the goods received clerk for checking.
-These are then sent with via email to the relevant department for signature, this is clarification that the service has been conducted and most important satisfactorily.
-Once signed the invoice should be emailed to the goods received clerk who will book in and pass to finance for payment.
+As it is difficult to ascertain if a service is received or not, or if goods have been delivered directly.
+The department will need to confirm the invoice is correct from the full details of the service or goods detailed and if any additional charges have been made.
+Under these circumstances we wait for the supplier to send their invoice, this is then registered and scanned and sent to the requisitioner or budget holder via the Centros system for checking.
+If all correct the requisitioner or budget holder must then return the invoice via email stating “please pay” in the title, this is clarification that the service has been conducted, or goods received satisfactorily and as ordered.
+Once the invoice is emailed back to the goods received clerk, they will receipt them, so that the purchase ledger team can make payment to the supplier.
+If the invoice is incorrect, this must be rejected and this will come back to purchasing to query.

-It is extremely important that purchase order numbers are quoted on all correspondence, failure to do so leads to delay in the booking in process and payment of invoices.
+It is extremely important that purchase order numbers are quoted on all invoices, as failure to do so leads to the invoice being returned to the supplier to reraise and quote a valid order number.

-In circumstances where an order is urgent please raise an e-requisition in the normal way and contact the purchasing staff to alert them to the fact your requirement is urgent and they will arrange for the order to be raised immediately.
+In circumstances where an order is urgent please raise a web-requisition in the normal way and contact the purchasing staff to alert them to the fact your requirement is urgent and they will arrange for the order to be raised immediately.

 Under no circumstances must a ward or department arrange a procurement of goods or services without the knowledge of the purchasing department or without a purchase order number.